 - Alumni association pages—what are alumni of the college doing now?
 What is the college doing for its alumni?

-Lesson Five: Sometimes old ways are best.
+Lesson Four: Sometimes old ways are best.
 One of the best resources in the college search and application process is still your guidance or college counselor.
 He or she has firsthand information on colleges, has helped hundreds of students through the process, and can get to know you face to face.
-Even the most technologically advanced Web site can't top that!
+Even the most technologically advanced website can't top that!

 Back to: Guidance for Freshmen